tausifKhan21/Melanoma-Detection-Assignment/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-- This project is IIIT assignment.
+- This project if UpGrad's assignment.

 ## Contact